microtrain/bootcamp/06-CSS/03-Gulp.md

 ### Gulp Watch
+Gulp Watch will watch all files in the scss directory, when it detects a change it will auto compile the changes.
 Since we defined gulp watch as our NPM start up script you can use npm start execute the watcher.
 ```sh
 npm start
 ```

+We can also run any ```gulp``` or ```gulp watch```.

 [Next: CSS Layouts](04-CSSLayouts.md)